Notes on motivic infinite loop space theory

-\begin{remark} We believe that instead of arguing via the reduction to equationally framed correspondences, it should be relatively straightforward to adapt the arguments to tangentially framed correspendences directly.
-In fact the arguments for tangentially framed correspndences are likely \emph{simpler} than for equationally framed ones.
-The clearest account of these arguments that we know is \cite{druzhinin2018cohomological}; unfortunately we did not have time to check if all arguments translate directly. \end{remark}

-We can escalate the above result as follows. \begin{corollary} Let $k$ be an infinite perfect field, and $F \in \PSh_\Sigma(\Cor^\fr(k))^\gc$ be $\A^1$-invariant.
+We can escalate the above result as follows. \begin{corollary} Let $k$ be a perfect field, and $F \in \PSh_\Sigma(\Cor^\fr(k))^\gc$ be $\A^1$-invariant.
 Then $L_\Nis F$ is $\A^1$-invariant, and hence motivically local. \end{corollary} \begin{proof} By an induction on the Postnikov tower, or equivalently using the (strongly convergent) descent spectral sequence, this is immediate from Theorem \ref{thm:strictly-invariant}. \end{proof}

-We can also deduce the following fact, which is very important for the cancellation theorem. \begin{corollary} Let $k$ be an infinite perfect field.
-On the category $\PSh_\Sigma(\Cor^\fr(k))^\gc$, the canonical transformation $L_\mot \Omega_\Gm \to \Omega_\Gm L_\mot$ is an equivalence. \end{corollary} \begin{proof} Since this is a morphism of motivically local spaces, it suffices to prove that the map induces an equivalence on sections over fields \cite[Lemma 6.1.3]{morel2005stable}.
+We can also deduce the following fact, which is very important for the cancellation theorem. \begin{corollary} Let $k$ be a perfect field.
+On the category $\PSh_\Sigma(\Cor^\fr(k))^\gc$, the canonical transformation $L_\mot \Omega_\Gm \to \Omega_\Gm L_\mot$ is an equivalence. \end{corollary} \begin{proof} Using \cite[Lemma 6.1.3]{morel2005stable}, it suffices to prove that the map induces an equivalence on sections over fields.
 Thus let $K/k$ be a field extension.
 By Corollary \ref{cor:strictly-invariant}, $L_\mot = L_\Nis L_{\A^1}$.
 Note that $\Omega_\Gm$ commutes with $L_{\A^1}$ (see e.g. \cite[Lemma 4]{bachmann-grassmann}) and fields are stalks for the Nisnevich topology; hence it is enough to show that is an equivalence.
-By another induction on the Postnikv tower / descent spectral sequence, we reduce to showing that for $F \in \PSh_\Sigma(\Cor^\fr(k), \Ab)$ homotopy invariant, one has The first case is immediate from Theorem \ref{thm:strictly-invariant}(1).
-For the second, note that by Theorem \ref{thm:strictly-invariant}(3) $a_\Nis F$ is strictly homotopy invariant, and hence since $\P^1 \wequi \Sigma \Gm \in \Spc(k)$ we find that $H^n_\Nis(\Gm_K, F) = H^{n+1}_\Nis(\P^1_K, F)$.
-The result thus follows from the fact that $\P^1$ has Nisnevich cohomological dimension one \cite[Proposition 3.1.8]{A1-homotopy-theory}. \end{proof}
+By another induction on the Postnikv tower / descent spectral sequence, we reduce to showing that for $F \in \PSh_\Sigma(\Cor^\fr(k), \Ab)$ which is $\A^1$-invariant, one has The first case is immediate from Theorem \ref{thm:strictly-invariant}(1).
+Now assume that $n \geq 1$.
+Theorem \ref{thm:strictly-invariant}(3) asserts that $a_\Nis F$ is strictly $\A^1$-invariant.
+Since $\P^1 \wequi \Sigma \Gm \in \Spc(k)$ we find that $H^n_\Nis(\Gm_K, F) = H^{n+1}_\Nis(\P^1_K, F)$.
+The result thus follows from the fact that $\P^1$ has Nisnevich cohomological dimension one \cite[Proposition 3.1.8]{A1-homotopy-theory} and thus its Nisnevich cohomology vanishes whenever $n+1 \geq 2$. \end{proof}